-- Find out if insurance will cover the treatment program you're considering.
+- Find out if your insurance plan will cover the treatment program you're considering.

 - Find out what steps are required for admission, such as an evaluation appointment, insurance pre-certification and whether there's a waiting list.

-- Be wary of treatment centers promising quick fixes.
-Avoid programs that use uncommon methods or treatments that seem potentially harmful.
+- Be wary of treatment centers promising quick fixes and avoid programs that use uncommon methods or treatments that seem potentially harmful.

 How can you help ensure a successful intervention?

 Keep in mind, your loved one's problem involves intense emotions.
 The process of organizing the intervention and the intervention itself can cause conflict, anger and resentment even among family and friends who know a loved one needs their help.
 To help run a successful intervention:

 - Don't hold an intervention on the spur of the moment.
 It can take several weeks to plan an effective intervention.
 However, don't make it too elaborate, either, or it may be difficult to get everyone to follow through.

 - Plan the time of the intervention.
 Make sure you choose a date and time when the addicted person is least likely to be under the influence of alcohol or drugs.